FaresElabasery/Mealify/README.md

 - **Dynamic Chefs Section:**
   The chefs' data is stored in an array in `js/index.js`.
 On page load, the script generates HTML for each chef and injects it into the `#chef-cards` container.

+- **Dynamic Gallery Section:**
+  The gallery images and descriptions are also generated dynamically from an array in `js/index.js` and rendered into the `#gallery-content` container.

 - **Theme Switching:**
   The theme switcher toggles the `data-theme` attribute on the `<body>`, which changes CSS variables for light/dark mode.